 Stir the apple mixture and let them simmer until the apples start to soften (about 5 minutes).

-Cut 3 circles out of each pie crust.
-If you can't get 3 circles out of the the pie crust, you can gather the scraps and roll them out until you have enough to make another circle.
+Cut three circles from each pie crust.
+If you can't make three circles, gather the scraps and roll them out until you have enough to create an additional circle.

-Make sure the apples are cooled before adding the apple filling to the middle of dough.
-Fill each dough circle with ¼ to ⅓ cup of cooked apples.
+Ensure the apples are cooled before adding the apple filling to the middle of the dough.
+Spoon ¼ to ⅓ cup of cooked apples into each dough circle.

-Now it's time to fold the dough.
-Fold the top part of the dough over the bottom part and press down with your fingers.
-Some people push the dough down with a fork, making sure it is sealed.
+Now, it’s time to fold the dough.
+Gently bring the top portion down over the bottom and press it down with your fingers.
+Some people push the dough down with a fork, ensuring it is sealed.

-Make 3 small slits at the top of each of the mini apple pies with a sharp knife.
-Crack an egg and beat it in a small bowl.
-Use a pastry brush to apply the egg on top of each hand pie on the parchment-paper.
+Using a sharp knife, create three small slits at the top of each mini apple pie.
+Crack an egg and whisk it in a small bowl.
+Then, using a pastry brush, glaze the top of each hand pie with the egg mixture on the parchment paper.

 Before placing homemade apple turnovers in the oven, sprinkle them with coarse sugar.

-Bake in a 400 degree oven for 25 minutes, until the tops have turned a golden brown.
+Bake in a preheated oven at 400 degrees for 25 minutes, or until the tops are a beautiful golden brown color.

-Let these sweet apple hand pies cool for 15 minutes before eating as the filling will be very hot.
+Allow these apple hand pies to cool for 15 minutes before indulging, as the filling will be quite hot.

 When you slice open these easy apple turnovers, you can see all the juicy chunks of apple in there.
 So good and one of my favorite easy desserts!